News

 High electricity prices have been a major topic of conversation in the past year, and record highs have been broken one after another.
 Now, Vattenfall believes that this may continue to be our everyday life for some time to come.

-"It is a serious situation, and the energy transition in Europe needs to be accelerated.
-It is difficult to speculate about the future development.
-But right now, it looks like we have to get used to continued very volatile and high electricity prices," says Anna Borg, CEO of Vattenfall, according to Dagens Industri.
+" – "This is a serious situation and the energy transition in Europe needs to be accelerated.
+It is difficult to speculate on future developments.
+But right now, it looks like we will have to get used to continued highly volatile and high electricity prices," says Anna Borg, CEO of Vattenfall, according to Dagens Industri.

 Hoping for accelerated measures